-- 1. Remove the two Phillips screws on the AC access cover (Item 15, Figure 1-3) to access the internal AC wiring. - 2.
-Route the cable from the AC electrical main panel through one of the strain relief clamps to the AC INPUT.
-Tighten the strain relief clamp securely on the cable.
+- 1. Remove the two Phillips screws on the AC access cover (Figure 1-3, Item 15) to access the internal AC wiring. - 2.
+Route the wires (hot, neutral, and ground) from the AC electrical main panel through one of the strain relief clamps to the AC INPUT.
+Tighten the strain relief clamp securely on the wires.
 Always leave a little extra slack in the wiring. - 3.
-Connect the AC hot in wire (black) from the main panel's dedicated breaker to the inverter's (black) HOT IN wire using field wiring leads. - 4.
-Connect the AC neutral in wire (white) from the main panel's neutral busbar to the inverter's (white) NEUTRAL IN wire using field wiring leads.
+Connect the AC hot in wire (BLACK) from the main panel's dedicated breaker to the inverter's (BLACK) AC HOT IN wire using field wiring leads. - 4.
+Connect the AC neutral in wire (WHITE) from the main panel's neutral busbar to the inverter's (WHITE) AC NEUT IN wire using field wiring leads.